 What is your personal favorite piece of art you’ve ever created?

 A friend of mine named Mike Virok is a luthier in Bordentown and he did a project a few years ago where he gave unfinished guitar bodies to artists he knew.
-He gave us total artistic freedom to paint whatever we wanted on them, and I did this kind of retro looking female astronaut on mine.
-It’s definitely my favorite piece and it combined my love for music, art and outer space perfectly!
+He gave us the total artistic freedom to paint whatever we wanted on them, and I did this kind of retro-looking female astronaut on mine.
+It’s definitely my favorite piece and it combined my love for music, art, and outer space perfectly!

 If you could go on an artist’s retreat anywhere in the world, where would it be and why?